mgechev/blog.mgechev.com/_drafts/scalable-angular2-application-architecture.md

 ### Modular Design

 As mentioned, the team will scale.
-The level of experience of team members will differ.
+The level of experience of the team members will differ.
 This means that multiple people with different level of expertise need to work together on the same project.
-In the perfect scenario, the most junior team members could be completely unfamiliar with the functional paradigm and only use some high-level abstractions which makes them feel they are using an imperative style of programming.
+In the perfect scenario, the most junior team members could be completely unfamiliar with the functional paradigm and still be productive.
+In order to achieve this we need to provide high-level abstractions which makes us feel we are using a simple MVC.

 The layered diagram below shows the core modules of the architecture we stopped on:

 ![](/images/scalable-app/layers.png)

-The top layer includes the UI components that the user is going to directly interact with, for instance, dialogs, forms, etc.
+The top layer includes the **UI components** that the user is going to directly interact with, for instance, dialogs, forms, etc.

-The facade below the UI components' layer represents "a set of objects that provide a simplified interface to a larger body of code".
-Basically, the main purpose of this layer is to provide a set of classes that allow us to trigger application specific actions that will augment the reducers' calls.
-The reducers and the state correspond to the standard concepts we are familiar with from redux.
+The **facade** below the UI components' layer represents "a set of objects that provide a simplified interface to a larger body of code".
+Basically, the main purpose of this layer is to provide a set of classes that allow us to trigger application specific actions that will augment the reducers' calls, and forward actions to **async services**.
+The reducers and the state from the diagram above are the exact same components know from the redux pattern.

 From now on, for simplicity lets call our facades **models**.
-For instance, if we have are developing a game, inside of our `GameComponent` we will use the `GameModel` which abstracts the store mutation, as well as the async services.
+For instance, if we have are developing a game, inside of our `GameComponent` we will use the `GameModel` which abstracts the store mutation, as well as the **async services**.

-Another core role of the facades is to invoke the **Async Services** with these application specific actions.
-Once given action is being triggered, it will be passed to an async service and it will handle it if it provides such functionality.
-Why they are called async services instead of remote services for instance?
-Under the hood of the async services are all the APIs with asynchronous interface, including WebRTC, WebSocket, as well as, IndexDB.
+Another core role of the facades is to forward the actions used by the reducers to a set of **async services**.
+Once given action is being triggered, it will be passed to an async service that will handle it somehow.
+We can think of the async services as [remote proxies](https://en.wikipedia.org/wiki/Proxy_pattern) to external services.
+They map the application specific actions to remote commands.
+Then why is this component called async service instead of remote service?
+Async services should handle all calls to asynchronous APIs,including WebRTC, WebSocket, as well as, IndexDB.

+In case we have an async service that represents a proxy to a RESTful API, it will hold a reference to an HTTP gateway.
+Once the async service receives an instance of an action, it will map the action to a RESTful command and sent it through the gateway.

-Notice that given facade should not be coupled to any specific communication channel, neither an async service.
+Notice that given model (facade) should not be coupled to any specific communication channel, neither an async service.
 This means that the facade should invoke specific set of async services depending on the context it is used in.

 #### Context Dependent Implementations

-The context of the facades in our application is going to be determined by the components they are used into.
+The context of the facades in our application is going to be determined by the components they are used in.
 For instance, lets suppose we are developing a game which allows multi-player and single-player modes.
-In case of single-player we want to send some metadata to the game server, in case of multi-player we want to send metadata between players as well as to the server.
+In case of single-player we want to send metadata to the game server; in case of multi-player we want to send metadata between players as well as to the server.

-This means that inside of the `SinglePlayerComponent` we want our `GameModel` to have access to the `GameServer` async service; inside of `MultiPlayerComponent` the `GameModel` should use `GameServer` as well as `P2PGameService`.
+This means that inside of the `SinglePlayerComponent` we want our `GameModel` (the facade) to use the `GameServer` async service; inside of `MultiPlayerComponent` the `GameModel` should use `GameServer` as well as `GameP2PService`.

-Having such context dependent dependency instantiation is a perfect candidate for using **Dependency Injection**.
+Having such context dependent dependency instantiation is a perfect candidate for using [**Dependency Injection Pattern**](https://en.wikipedia.org/wiki/Dependency_injection).

 ### Lazy-loading